LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 or `use the native FFTW object interface
 <https://pyfftw.readthedocs.io/en/latest/source/pyfftw/pyfftw.html#pyfftw.FFTW>`_.

-Running multiple LiberTEM :class:`~libertem.api.Context` objects resp. executors in parallel threads is not tested and can lead to unexpected interactions.
+Running multiple LiberTEM :class:`~libertem.api.Context` objects or executors in parallel threads is not tested and can lead to unexpected interactions.

 .. _auto UDF: